grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 )
 ```

-Note: The incoming `Authorization` HTTP header can not be overwritten and will always be forwarded in the gRPC metadata under the `authorization` key.
+Note: The incoming `Authorization` HTTP header can not be removed or overwritten.
+It will always be forwarded in the gRPC metadata under the `authorization` key.

 ## Mapping from HTTP request headers to gRPC client metadata